Skip to content

 How This Tool Works

-Enter your slab's length and width, your rebar grid spacing, and standard stick length to calculate total linear feet and sticks needed.
+Pick your units, then enter your slab's length and width, your rebar grid spacing, and standard stick length to calculate total linear length and sticks needed.

 Formula & Method

-Bars in each direction = (span in inches ÷ spacing) + 1.
-Total linear feet = (bars one way × length) + (bars the other way × width).
-Sticks = total linear feet ÷ stick length (usually 20 ft).
+Bars in each direction = (span ÷ spacing) + 1.
+Total length = (bars one way × length) + (bars the other way × width).
+Sticks = total length ÷ stick length (usually 20 ft / 6 m).
+Enter slab size in feet with spacing in inches, or in meters with spacing in centimeters.

 Example Calculation